Family Emergency Plan

 - Check on them immediately after an emergency (earthquake), and offer personal assistance as needed.

 - Have a spare copy of important keys.

 - Have copies of relevant emergency documents that specify medication, special equipment, and other life support needs.

-- Have an agreed upon communications system regarding how to contact each other in an emergency.
-This plan should account for the fact that telephones may not work after a major earthquake.
+- Have an agreed-upon communications system regarding how to contact each other in an emergency – taking into account the fact that telephones may not work after a major earthquake.

 - Know when each other will be out of town and the subsequent date of return.

-- Learn about their personal needs and how to be of support in an emergency (e.g. interpreting, or making sure food, water, and medications are in place).
+- Learn about their personal needs and how to be of support in an emergency (such as interpreting or making sure food, water, and medications are in place).

 - Work with your doctor to obtain an extra supply of medication, or prescription.

 - Ask if it would be safe to go without one dosage periodically, until you secure an adequate supply.